carbon-language/carbon-lang/docs/project/evolution.md

 #### Request a review manager

-Once discussion settles down and all comments have been resolved, the author should ask for a review manager on either the RFC topic or `#proposals` in Discord Chat.
+Once discussion settles down and all comments have been resolved, the author should ask for a review manager either on the RFC topic with `@review_managers` or on `#proposals` in Discord Chat.
 A review manager should respond within a day or two.
 This may not be needed if a review manager has already taken ownership.

 The review manager is responsible for validating that the proposal is ready for the reviewing team to make a decision.
 They will ensure that at least a couple